project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

         * Feedback given to the Rust lang & libs teams.
 We hope these changes to Rust itself will make future Rust apps easier to write, with simplified and more ergonomic code patterns for async and more (TODO: link auto-clone issue)
     * Please get in touch if you're in this space and would like to join future meetups!
 * Thanks to Sid Askary, we began monthly meet-ups to chat about ongoing Rust UI & App Dev concerns, and to share ideas, solutions, progress updates.
-    * Attendees vary but often include teammembers from Robius, Makepad, the Linebender organization (behind Xilem and more), Dioxus, eGUI, Pax, wgpu, Slint UI, and more
+    * Attendees vary, but often include teammembers from Robius, Makepad, the Linebender organization (behind Xilem and more), Dioxus, eGUI, Pax, wgpu, Slint UI, and more
-    * This has led to cross-pollination
 *